 Why Does my Beard Itch?

 Beard hair follicles are thicker than your scalp hair.
 Irritation happens when the coarse facial hair bursts through the outer layer of skin (epidermis) causing the itchy feeling.
 To be itch free, exercise good beard hygiene and moisturize daily.

 Itching is Common

 First, beard itch is one of the most common problems for men.
 As you grow your beard longer, you may notice that your follicles tingle more, causing you to scratch as the strands grow longer.
-Some guys can’t deal with the itch and start shaving off their beard at the first scratch.
+So, some guys can’t deal with the itch and start shaving off their beard at the first scratch.

-However, if you can deal with the discomfort for a couple weeks, it typically goes away on its own.
+However, if you can deal with the discomfort for a couple of weeks, it typically goes away on its own.
 While it’s not indicative of a serious issue, there could be an underlying skin problem if you notice red bumps and scabs forming.
 Sometimes, the condition may get better through medication.